 - Personal cultivation: the province may allow municipalities to set rules on public visibility and security requirements for growing cannabis plants at home to ensure public safety and limited nuisances (such as odours and visibility).

 Understanding what residents of Nelson would like will help the City prepare for legalization within the short timeframe and implement rules that are acceptable to our community.
 This will be dependent on the parameters set out by the provincial governments.
 In order to be ready for cannabis legalization, the City of Nelson is taking the following steps to prepare:

 - Implementation of a moratorium on recreational cannabis outlets until both provincial and local regulations are in place (Complete).

 - Seeking feedback from the public on the areas that local government can regulate (retail outlets, public consumption, and personal cultivation).
-A feedback form will be distributed to all households and businesses the week of February 12.
+A feedback form was distributed to all households and businesses in early February 2018.
 Other public engagement events are taking place as well.